Entrepreneurship, Innovation, Responsible Management, and Sustainable Economic Development.

-The editorial board of the CCJ is a group of 4 people, who dictate the tone and direction the publication’s editorial policy takes.
-The CCJ constitutes of 3 editorial board members.
-The editorial board with the help of all the members of the advisory board of the CCJ play a major role in maintaining the quality of a journal.
-The academic credentials of the editorial board constitute of professors from well-known universities, who have had many years of academic experience between them.
+The editorial board of the CGBP sets the editorial policy and its direction.
+The editorial board with support and advice of the advisory board of the CGBP will enhance the journal quality.
+The academic credentials of the editorial board and the advisory board constitute of professors from well-known institutions of higher education, who have had many years of academic and professional experiences.

-The CCJ constitutes of 23 members from 8 different nationalities, making the CIK a truly international organization.
-The CCJ advisory board is comprised of a group of university and community stakeholders from the Emerging countries and other international institutions.
-The CCJ’s advisory board comprises of accomplished experts offering innovative advice and dynamic perspectives.
+The Advisory Board of CGBP represent different nationalities, therefore, making it a truly international organization.
+The CGBP’s advisory board comprises of accomplished experts offering innovative advice and dynamic perspectives.
 The diverse range of knowledge(s), skills and abilities of the Members of the Board are receptive to the ‘culture of accepting outside ideas’.
-In general, the board tends to have multiple labels, flexible structures, and different focus; who all aspire towards a single goal of the organization.
-The board aligns with common interests in active participation, shared mission, and direct influence on students, faculty, and other board members of the CCJ.
+In general, the board tends to have multiple labels, flexible structures, and different focus who all aspire towards a single goal of the organization.
+The board aligns with common interests in active participation, shared mission, and direct influence on students, faculty, and other board members.

 Dr. Tagi Sagafi-nejad is an ex-editor of the International Trade Journal and formerly the Radcliffe Killam Distinguished Professor of International Business, and Director of the Center for the Study of Western Hemispheric Trade.
 Dr. Saghafi-nejad is well-known internationally and has outstanding credentials to develop The Cyrus Chronicle Journal into a high-quality publication.
 He will be assisted by an editorial board consisting of distinguished members from world-class institutions of higher learning, practice, and industry.